What is the best Ragdoll cat food?

 - Cat Mate Pet Fountain

-I should mention that when my Ragdoll cats were transitioned to wet only, they no longer had interest in drinking water now that they are on wet food only.
-Therefore, I don't find fountains as important for wet food only feeders.
+When my Ragdoll cats were transitioned to wet only, they no longer had an interest in drinking water.
+That is because now that they are on wet food only, they get water with it.
+Therefore, I find fountains less important for wet food-only feeders.

-Be sure to feed your kitty in a glass, ceramic, or a stainless steel dish.
-The reason for this is because plastic dishes tend to hold bacteria and can cause cat acne.
+Feed your kitty in a glass, ceramic, or stainless steel dish.
+This is because plastic dishes tend to hold bacteria and can cause cat acne.

 Further Reading on Feline Nutrition